SupaMega24/learn-web3andsolidity/cm03zb88r000109mgesomdsyq.md

 ### 4\. **Last Call**

 **Meaning:** The EIP has been reviewed, revised, and is now in its final stage before it becomes official.
 If necessary changes are required, it will revert the EIP to Review.
-**Example:** This is like the final round of beta testing before your app goes live—everything’s been tweaked, and you’re just making sure no last-minute issues pop up.
+**Example:** This is like the final round of beta testing before your app goes live.
+Everything’s been tweaked, and you’re just making sure no last-minute issues pop up.
 EIP-20 (ERC-20 token standard) reached this point after extensive community discussion.

 ### 5\. **Final**

 **Meaning:** The EIP has successfully passed all reviews, and the community accepts it as official.
 It’s now part of Ethereum.
-**Example:** This is the app release stage—it’s officially live for everyone to use.
+**Example:** This is the app release stage.
+It’s officially live for everyone to use.
 For instance, EIP-20 (ERC-20 token standard) became final and is now the foundation for many tokens on Ethereum.

 ### 6\. **Stagnant**